HaniAlshikh/bachelor-thesis/deploy/README.md

     sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" tmp/domain-ca.crt
     ```

-3. Create port-forwards to route local request to backing services in the cluster: (Make sure `8443`, `5556` and `3000` are not in use)
+3. Add the following to your hosts file:

     ```shell
-    make port-forward
-    ```

-4. Add the following to your hosts file:

-    ```shell
     127.0.0.1 api.monoskope.dev
     127.0.0.1 dex
     ```

+4. Create port-forwards to route local request to backing services in the cluster: (Make sure `8443`, `5556` and `3000` are not in use)

+    ```shell
+    make port-forward
+    ```

+5. navigate to [http://localhost:3000](http://localhost:3000) and sign in using the following codeinitials:

+    ```yaml
+    username: admin@monoskope.dev
+    password: password
+    ```

-5. Populate the EventStore with some mock data for a better user experience
+6. Populate the EventStore with some mock data for a better user experience

     ```shell
     make mock-data